Skip Navigation

 Qualifying Projects

-A total of $100,000 is allocated for the Urgent Need Program in 2025.
-This program funds projects that address an urgent need resulting from a sudden and severe natural or other disaster.
+A total of $200,000 is allocated for the Urgent Need Program in 2026.
 Eligible expenses include:

 • Activities designed to meet urgent, health and welfare needs and for which no other financial resources are available to meet such needs